jschild01/Capstone/progress report/Progress_Report.md

 ---
 ### Date: oct 29 2024
 - Topics of discussion
     - Reranking not making much of a difference, if at all, on early sample testing.
-It seems the top_k documents retrieved are often very similar if not identital; however, the 'best' match identified from within the retrieved documents often differs indicating the similarity scoring in the rerankers might need to be played with.
-Note that the originally retrieved documents without reranking was better in all instances.
+It seems the top_k documents retrieved are often very similar if not identitally ordered.
+Instructor as original retriever yields better reranking results than miniLM, as expected.
+Bge returned identical retrieved docs and accuracies compared to the original instructor retrieved docs, and it cut off the lowest scoring doc when top=3.
+Qwen often retreived the same or similar documents as the original retriever but often extracted the wrong 'best' match, indicating the similarity scoring mechanism here might require additional analysis.
-        - bge: bge did better than qwen;
-            - identical 'best' match as original retrievers (instructor, miniLM) for all batch sizes and topks
-            - identical top_k docs retrieved for batch sizes 250, 500 (not the case for 100)
-            - reranking among top_k=3 showed promising, but only returning 2 docs even when top_k was 3 (cutting off low scoring?); still identical accuracies except for low chunk sizes
-        - qwen:
-            - identical accuracy/retrievals for instructor, batch 100, topk 1,2,3
-            - different accuracy/retrievals for instructor, batch 250, topk 1,2,3; often identified the wrong doc as the 'best' match; one instance of differently ordered docs
-            - different accuracy/retrievals for instructor, batch 500, topk 1,2,3; often identified the wrong doc as the 'best' match; identical topk=3 results
+    - Given the lack of promise, worth continuing to pursue???
     - ideas: gets relevance scores from vectorstore and then enhance reranker using those scores.
 Reference
         - similarity_search_with_relevance_scores instead of just similarity_search
         - NodeWithScore scores in nodes at:                       https://docs.llamaindex.ai/en/stable/module_guides/querying/node_postprocessors/
         - incorporate alternate similarity scores